 1930 Bentley Le Mans Poster and The Fabulous Bentley Boys.

-This Bentley Le Mans poster celebrates the mighty Bentley Speed sixes of the late 1920’s when the ‘Bentley Boys’ dominated endurance motor sport.
+This 1930 Bentley Le Mans poster celebrates the mighty Bentley Speed Sixes of the late 1920’s when the ‘Bentley Boys’ dominated endurance motor sport.

 The Le Mans race of 1930 was Bentley’s fourth successive win, and the last in which the company would compete.
-After catastrophic financial losses following the 1929 Wall Street crash and the subsequent collapse of the luxury car market, Bentley pulled out of competitive motor racing and under the burden of increasing company debts, sold out to Rolls Royce in 1931.
+After catastrophic financial losses following the 1929 Wall Street crash and the subsequent collapse of the luxury car market, Bentley pulled out of competitive motor racing.
+Under the burden of increasing company debts, they sold out to Rolls Royce in 1931.
 But their brief racing history had been a glorious one.

-In the 1930 event Woolf Barnato (27 September 1895 – 27 July 1948) was seeking his third successive win in three starts, (he remains the only driver with a 100% record of wins to starts at Le Mans) this time partnered by Glen Kidston.
+In the 1930 event Woolf Barnato (27 September 1895 – 27 July 1948) was seeking his third successive win in three starts.
+He remains the only driver with a 100% record of wins to starts at Le Mans.
+In this outing he was partnered by Glen Kidston.
 These men, two of the most notorious of the Bentley Boys, were most remarkable characters.
 Prodigiously wealthy Barnato was the heir to a fortune gained in the Kimberly diamond mines in South Africa, and an all-round sportsman, excelling in just about every sport that took his interest.
 He won prizes in power-boat racing, was a keen amateur boxer, horseman, athlete and even kept wicket for Surrey cricket club.
 The 24-hour champagne-fuelled parties that he hosted at his country house in Surrey became legendary.